ibm-cloud-docs/vmwaresolutions/archiref/vpc-ryo/vpc-ryo-commonservice.md

 ### vCenter Single Sign-On
 {: #vpc-ryo-commonservice-vcenter}

-The vCenter® Server includes a built-in identity provider, which is a service that manages identity sources and authenticates principals.
+The VMware vCenter Server® includes a built-in identity provider, which is a service that manages identity sources and authenticates principals.
 Identity Source (Directory Service) stores and manages principals.
 Principals consist of a collection of attributes about a user or service account such as name, address, email, and group membership.
 The internal (local) LDAP repository in vCenter Server contains user identities, groups, and configuration data.

 ### Microsoft Active Directory
 {: #vpc-ryo-commonservice-msad}